Freedom in the World

 Drug trafficking and other crimes pose a threat to the rule of law and the stability of the wider Mano River region.
-The Sierra Leone Transnational Organized Crime Unit continued to register success in 2011 in carrying out substantial drug interceptions.
+The Sierra Leone Transnational Organized Crime Unit, organized through the UN’s West Africa Coast Initiative, continued to register successes in 2012.

 Continued progress was made in 2012 in rendering Sierra Leone more attractive for business.
 A variety of multinational corporations have expanded their interests in the country’s lucrative diamond mines, stimulating increased investments in roads and other infrastructure.
 The country rose eight slots in the World Bank’s October 2012 Doing Business report, from 148 to 140, based largely on expanding access to credit.
 Still, weak rule of law, insecure property rights, and endemic corruption continued to hamper the growth of business, and the country remains overly dependent on agriculture and proceeds from natural resource extraction.